 But there’s also a growing crop of new originals that are exclusive to Paramount+.
 That includes the new entries into the Star Trek universe, including Star Trek: Prodigy, Star Trek: Discovery, Star Trek: Lower Decks, Star Trek: Picard, and the upcoming Star Trek: Strange New Worlds.

 Paramount+ also is home to the expanding Yellowstone universe.
-In addition to the flagship series, it’s also where you’ll find Mayor of Kingstown, from director Antoine Fuqua and starring Jeremy Renner, and the upcoming 1883.
+In addition to the flagship series, it’s also where you’ll find Mayor of Kingstown, from director Antoine Fuqua and starring Jeremy Renner, and the Yellowstone prequel 1883.
 And that’s just for starters.

 Yes, Paramount+ has live sports.
 Quite a few of them, actually.